The prophet Daniel was steadfast in his walk with God. He had unshakable faith, yet look at his reaction to learning about the end times:

 "And I, Daniel, was overcome and lay sick for some days.
 Then I rose and went about the king's business, but I was appalled by the vision and did not understand it." --- Daniel 8:27

 Upon hearing about the end times, the prophet Daniel was sick of heart for many days.
 If it affects Daniel this way, how will it affect us?
-As the end times unfold and the book of Daniel is "unsealed," we too will be sick of heart and even to the point of dispair.

 To overcome anxiety and fear, we need courage, self-control, and especially love.